 This wood-framed structure ably served Kirkland for six decades, surviving with minor updates and a change in color scheme from dark (Indian Red and Bottle Green) to light (Depot Sand and Depot Brown) sometime after 1941.

 However, in March 1965, a truck crashed into the depot, causing extensive structural damage.
 Strangely, the depot continued to be used for three more years.

 A replacement structure was approved in October, 1967, but the plan was not made public until April, 1968, with demolition occurring in July.
-The much smaller, 16 by 36 feet, structure went up quickly but was not used for very long, due to decreasing traffic and changes in operations due to the Burlington Northern merger in 1970.
-The last order for train operations was sent from the depot on September 19, 1974 and it was demolished soon after.
-NP Trainmaster Don Dahl reflected on railroading in Kirkland, past and present, in an ESJ article the following week.
-The second depot’s concrete pad still stands on the site.
+The much smaller (16′ by 36′) structure went up quickly but was not used for very long, due to decreasing traffic and changes in operations due to the Burlington Northern merger in 1970.
+The last order for train operations was sent from the depot on September 19, 1974.
+The structure stood empty for about 18 months, until the BN approved its sale to Tom Purcell in December, 1975, with the understanding that he would remove it promptly.

 Note: The Kirkland Avenue crossing was demoted to pedestrians only for about eight years but then was re-opened as a vehicle crossing in late 1935.
 It was eventually closed altogether.